pulumi/pulumi/README.md

 4. **Deploy to the Cloud**:

-    Run `pulumi update` to get your code to the cloud:
+    Run `pulumi up` to get your code to the cloud:

     ```bash
-    $ pulumi update
+    $ pulumi up
     ```

     This makes all cloud resources needed to run your code.
-Simply make edits to your project, and subsequent `pulumi update`s will compute the minimal diff to deploy your changes.
+Simply make edits to your project, and subsequent `pulumi up`s will compute the minimal diff to deploy your changes.

 5. **Use Your Program**: